coder0107/codepad-pwa/README.md

  - Drag & drop files with your mouse
  - Toggle between soft tabs & real tabs
  - Line wrapping
- - Can run in fullscreen
- - Cut, copy & paste functionality

 ## Installation

 **Web**

-The Code Pad IDE can be installed directly at [coder0107.github.io/codepad-pwa/](https://coder0107.github.io/codepad-pwa/).
+The Code Pad IDE can be installed by clicking the install button at [coder0107.github.io/codepad-pwa/](https://coder0107.github.io/codepad-pwa/).